henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 phone-contact:

-: this CIE can be used to reference a phone number and how it fucntions as a contact
+: this subject can be used to reference a phone number and how it fucntions as a contact

 : phone-number